 You can view the video recording below.
 Listen to the event as a podcast episode here.

 Last summer, the Supreme Court ended its annual term with a major decision on agency independence in Seila Law v.
 CFPB, and a major decision on the administrative process in Dep’t of Homeland Security v.
 Board of Regents.
 Will the coming year bring similarly significant decisions, in cases involving the Affordable Care Act, the Freedom of Information Act, the judicial review process, and other issues?

-To discuss the new Supreme Court term, the C. Boyden Gray Center for the Study of the Administrative State will host a live webinar on October 23, 2020 from 1:00 to 2:00 p.m.
+To discuss the new Supreme Court term, the C. Boyden Gray Center for the Study of the Administrative State hosted a live webinar on October 23, 2020 from 1:00 to 2:00 p.m.
 ET.
-Experts will include Professor Jonathan Adler of Case Western Reserve University, Professor Aditya Bamzai of the University of Virginia, and Katie Townsend of the Reporters Committee for Freedom of the Press.
-The discussion will be moderated by the Gray Center’s Executive Director, Adam White.
+Expert speakers included Professor Jonathan Adler of Case Western Reserve University, Professor Aditya Bamzai of the University of Virginia, and Katie Townsend of the Reporters Committee for Freedom of the Press.
+The discussion was moderated by the Gray Center’s Executive Director, Adam White.

 About Professor Jonathan Adler